oinktech/website-help001/README.md

 - **Confirmation Message**: Modify the confirmation dialog text in the script to better fit your needs.
 - **Image and Audio Paths**: Set `imagePath` and `audioPath` in `window.loaderConfig` to use custom images and sounds.
 - **Completion Callback**: Use the `onComplete` function to define actions after loading is complete.
+- **Copy Button**: Added for users to easily copy the configuration code.

 ### Example
-Here’s a simple example to integrate the script into your HTML with configuration:
+Here’s a simple example to integrate the script into your HTML with configuration, improved styles, and a copy button:

 ```html
 <!DOCTYPE html>